babelsociety/website/content/blog/in-depth-economy/index.md

 # Economic growth

-The quantity of goods produced will determine the quality of life of each member of our society.
+The quantity of goods produced by society will determine the quality of life of each member of our society.

-We are confident the focus on [collaboration](@/manifesto/index.md#collaboration), [education](@/manifesto/index.md#education) and [research](@/manifesto/index.md#research) will trigger a virtuous cycle that can achieve unprecedented levels of well-being.
+We are confident that focus on [collaboration](@/manifesto/index.md#collaboration), [education](@/manifesto/index.md#education) and [research](@/manifesto/index.md#research) will trigger a virtuous cycle that can achieve unprecedented levels of well-being.

 However theory and reality often diverge.
-It is hard to predict all the challenges that our system will face, nonetheless **values such as greater collaboration and freedom are more important to us than faster economic growth**.
+It is hard to predict all the challenges that our system will face, nonetheless **values such as greater collaboration and freedom are more important to us than exceptional economic growth**.

-We accept the fact that no member of society will reach a level of opulence comparable to capitalism's top 1%, but this is by design rather than a problem.
+We accept the fact that we may never reach a level of opulence comparable to capitalism's top 1%, but this is by design rather than a problem.

-The purpose of Babel isn't to create a highly productive system, but rather a society where everyone has all they need to achieve their own happiness.
+The purpose of Babel isn't to create a highly productive system, but rather a society where everyone has all they need to search for their own happiness.

 **Happiness is a state of the mind**, often fired up by succeeding in our intentions, by finishing something we are proud of or are satisfied with, in perfect line with our crafty nature.
 Once the basic needs are guaranteed, happiness has very little to do with how many and what kind of products we have.

 # Everything is a Gift {#gifts}

-Because everything is free, **everything we have and will receive is a gift from society**.
+Because everything is free, **all we have and will receive is a gift from society**.

 Money and contracts creates a sense of entitlement: "I have worked for it, so I can waste all these food if I want to", "I'm paying sound cash, why are you so slow at making my burger?!", "The customer is always right".